graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: The steps in {CollectFields()} evaluating the `@skip` and `@include` directives may be applied in either order since they apply commutatively.

+### Root Field Collection

+Root field collection processes the operation's top-level selection set:

+CollectRootFields(rootType, operationSelectionSet, variableValues):

+- Initialize {visitedFragments} to the empty set.
+- Let {groupedFieldSet} be the result of calling {CollectFields(rootType, operationSelectionSet, variableValues, visitedFragments)}.
+- Return {groupedFieldSet}.

+### Object Subfield Collection

+Object subfield collection processes a field's sub-selection sets:

+CollectSubfields(objectType, fields, variableValues):

+- Initialize {visitedFragments} to the empty set.
+- Initialize {groupedSubfieldSet} to an empty ordered map of lists.
+- For each {field} in {fields}:
+  - Let {fieldSelectionSet} be the selection set of {field}.
+  - If {fieldSelectionSet} is null or empty, continue to the next field.
+  - Let {fieldGroupedFieldSet} be the result of calling {CollectFields(objectType, fieldSelectionSet, variableValues, visitedFragments)}.
+  - For each {fieldGroup} in {fieldGroupedFieldSet}:
+    - Let {responseKey} be the response key shared by all fields in {fragmentGroup}.
+    - Let {groupForResponseKey} be the list in {groupedFieldSet} for {responseKey}; if no such list exists, create it as an empty list.
+    - Append all items in {fieldGroup} to {groupForResponseKey}.
+- Return {groupedSubfieldSet}.

 ## Executing Fields